nemixu/Movies-Manager/README.md

 For loop on favourites page where I was using the incorrect variable name and it was not pulling the correct information.

 Had issue with the profile variable, I had called a global variable and re-used the global name on a local variable and it was giving errors, changing the var name resolved this.

+During the development of this application, I originally wanted to have my database scheme as simple as possible, I begun planning my database to have my favourites for a user nested in an array inside the users database information.
+After planning my application around this, during the development stage It became clear that this was not the correct way to do this and it also ended up that there would be mutliple duplications of movies in the database.

+Tor resolve this I changed how the add to favourites worked and the favourites section, upon changing the queries i ran into errors like this, "<pymongo.cursor.Cursor object at 0x04694700>" and this was because I was passing into the database a string but was requesting and object id. when the object id was passed correctly into the favourites and called correctly the issue was resolved.

 #### Known Bugs: